lnoxsian/DOT-FILES/README.md

 ### Warning !
 ---
-**Use at you own risk broken shells and editors or even terminal are not my problem but pls do tell** _I will try and help in best way i can_
+**Use at you own risk broken shells and editors or even terminals are not my problem but pls do tell** _I will try and help in best way i can_